WBBM-TV: As a CBS owned-and-operated station (since 1953)

 In August 2018, Jeff Harris took up the helm as news director of WBBM-TV.
 Long-time evening anchor Rob Johnson was let go in March 2019, replaced by Brad Edwards.
-Edwards joined Irika Sargent in the 5, 6, and 10 p.m. newscasts.
+Edwards joined Irika Sargent in the 5, 6, and 10 pm newscasts.
 Edwards shifted to the morning newscast in May 2022 as part of a talent adjustment when former WGN-TV and inaugural NewsNation anchor Joe Donlon took over his former position, months after inaugural NewsNation news director Jennifer Lyons became WBBM's president and general manager after a shift in that network's news philosophy the two disagreed on carrying forward for Nexstar.